Doctoral Programme in Psychology and Logopaedics

 - Certified copies of university diplomas and other information on academic background.
 Certificates related to academic and educational background, an official transcript of the university records as well as an official English translation of the Master’s degree certificate.
 The curriculum of the prior studies is to be attached to the application.

-- A full copy of the Master’s thesis in English, or upon agreement in some other language, in which case an English abstact is required.
+- A full copy of the Master’s thesis in English, or upon agreement in some other language, in which case an English abstract is required.

-- A research proposal for the licentiate thesis or the doctoral dissertation (see below).
+- A research proposal for the licentiate thesis or the doctoral dissertation (please see the instructions on writing the research plan above).

-- Preliminary study plan (please see the curricula of the doctoral programmes and fill in the preliminary study plan accordingly).
+- Preliminary study plan (please see the curricula of the doctoral programmes).

 The research plan should include the following information: